vaishak10/github-user-search/README.md

 - HTML
 - CSS
 - React.js
-## Improvements

-Yet to make this as a mobile responsive design.
-Working on it.

 ## Credits
 Api used from [github-users](https://docs.github.com/en/rest/reference/users#get-a-user) for getting user details.
 Do read the documentation on how to integrate github api's in a project.